sandy9159/DIY-arduino-based-Multi-wire-cutting-machine-Arduino-project/README.md

 Means all the HMI coding Is stored in HMI itself no extra load on Arduino. this will make coding simple and fast, HMI itself have some GPIO’s on board

+My custom PCB is the main part of this project thanks to [JLCPCB](https://jlcpcb.com/IAT ) to make possible this cool project

+I always order My PCB from [JLCPCB](https://jlcpcb.com/IAT ) becuase I trust them they have quality PCB and as fast as 24 PCB turn around time.

+we will see abouut this Multipurpose PCB further in this post.

 #   VIDEO
 You can watch the full video here I have shown all main main points of build this cool multi wire cutting machine